COMBINED DEGREE PROGRAM

 - High Honors Track: The High Honors Track is for those students whose undergraduate grade point average is 3.6 or higher.
 It allows double-counting of 12 graduate credit hours for the bachelor’s and master’s degrees.

-- If admitted to the combined degree program, the student will receive a Combined Degree Request Form.
+- If admitted to the combined degree program, the student will need to fill out a Combined Degree Request Form via DocuSign.
 This form must be completed in order to finalize your enrollment into the program.

 - Students will double-count graduate courses during their final two or three semesters of the undergraduate program.
 Only courses where the student earned a grade of “B” or higher are eligible to transfer to the MS program.

 - In the semester the student graduates with his/her undergraduate degree, the student will receive a second combined degree request form to report any changes from the initial form.
 Only courses listed on your form are eligible to be double-counted.
 Failure to provide a final, accurate list may result in an inability to have your credits transferred to the graduate program.
 The department will not file a petition to retroactively count courses that were not on your combined degree request form.

 - During the undergraduate graduation term, the student must also complete the UF Graduate School Application and submit the $37 application fee.
 Combined Degree Students do not need to submit a statement of purpose or letters of recommendation.

 - Admission to the graduate program is not guaranteed.
 We will still review the application to ensure that the student performed well through the remainder of their undergraduate program.
 After admission to the graduate program, eligible credits will be transferred over.